mongodb/specifications/source/enumerate-indexes.rst

     $ db.runCommand( { listIndexes: 'collectionName', cursor : { batchSize: 25 } } );

 MongoDB 4.4 introduced a ``comment``  option to the ``listIndexes`` database command.
-This option enables users to specify an arbitrary comment to help trace the operation through the database profiler, currentOp and logs.
+This option enables users to specify a comment as an arbitrary BSON type to help trace the operation through the database profiler, currentOp and logs.
 The default is to not send a value.

 Example of usage of the comment option::

     $ db.runCommand({listIndexes: 'collectionName', comment: "hi there"})

+Any comment set on a ``listIndexes`` command is inherited by any subsequent ``getMore`` commands run on the same ``cursor.id`` returned from the ``listIndexes`` command.
+Therefore, drivers MUST NOT attach the comment to subsequent getMore commands on a cursor.

 Return types
 ~~~~~~~~~~~~